Dre Campbell Farm

 4. Pull Weeds Out

 Sometimes, the simplest method is best.
-Pull weeds out if you want to kill them down to the root!
+Pull weeds out if you want to kill them down to the roots!

-While hand-pulling weeds may seem like the oldest method, it’s highly effective when done right.
-It’s also one of the best methods for killing weeds organically over a small area.
+While hand-pulling weeds may seem like the oldest method, it is highly effective and one of the best methods for killing weeds organically over a small area.

 However, you can make this task easier by wetting the soil.
 Weeds are easier to pull from moist soil.

-You could also hand-pull weeds after it rains or after you’ve watered the garden.
+You could also hand-pull weeds after it rains or after you have watered the garden.

 Note: This is our best-known way to get rid of weeds naturally without killing grass.
 Just pluck the weeds out of your lawn by hand!